Sup2point0/Assort/affine/affinitys/koniokinetis.md

 There are no direct antics to koniokinetis, so the optilical counters are psychokinetical affinitys, which directly target the mind.

 Koniokinetics, as with many kinetics, are entirely ineffective against each other, as they can simply shield themselves to prevent any dust from reaching them.
-The only excepcion to this is where one attempts to suffocyze another and they press back, in which case it ends up being a battle of psychic strength.
+The only excepcion to this is where one attempts to suffocyze another and they press back, in which case it ends up being a battle of psychive strength.
 Although, when in the presence of other affinitics, things become much more interesting, as there are many more opportunitys opened up by the complexity of combat.

 ### Synchronics
 Koniokinetis generally synchronyzes well with other affinitys.
-It can be used simoultaneously alongside other deutical affinitys with relative ease, and shifting between protical affinitys is very fluent.
-However, its effectiveness greatly decreases if the affinitic possesses multiple other protical affinitys.
+It can be used simoultaneously alongside other deutical affinitys with relative ease, and shifting between protive affinitys is very fluent.
+However, its effectiveness greatly decreases if the affinitic possesses multiple other protive affinitys.

-Koniokinetics are especially dangerous in conjunccion with pyrogenetics, who can set the particulates alight.
+Koniokinetics are especially dangerous in conjunction with pyrogenetics, who can set the particulates alight.
 Explodogenetics and oblivyi can aid koniokinetics by reducing objects to dust.

 Koniokinetics’ versatility makes them fantastic for support, working from behind to aid an attack.
 This can include using almost indistinguishable dust to disrupt and divert attacks, and distract and confuzzle the enemy, while protecting the ally and aiding them through dust platforms and the like.
-Since they are so flexible, koniokinetics can support almost any other protical affinity, although generally still remain best as the protical offense, or in cordinyzacion with others.
+Since they are so flexible, koniokinetics can support almost any other protive affinity, although generally still remain best as the protive offense, or in cordinyzacion with others.

 <br>